Edison Brothers Stores: Bakers Footwear Group

 In October 2012, Bakers Footwear Group filed for Chapter 11 bankruptcy, citing declining sales.
 In November 2012, Bakers announced the sale of 47 stores to Aldo U.S., part of the Aldo Group.
 A last-minute effort to confirm a plan of re-organization failed, and the company was liquidated starting in January 2013.

 Bakers today

 The Bakers shoe brand is currently owned by Bakers 2013, which purchased the Bakers brand and website domain at the liquidation and reopened some retail locations.
 The company is backed by New York-based shoe company Zigi.
+However, on December 31, 2023, Zigi declared Chapter 11 bankruptcy in New York.